redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ```

 ## Create an Azure Key Vault instance
 Use an Azure Key Vault instance to store your keys.
 You can optionally use the Azure portal to [Configure customer-managed keys with Azure Key Vault][byok-azure-portal]

-Create a new *resource group*, a new *Key Vault* instance (with soft delete and purge protection) and create a new key within the vault to store your own custom key.
-Make sure you use the same Azure Region for the Disk Encryption Set & KeyVault Resource Group that you did for your OpenShift Container Platform cluster.
+Create a new *resource group*, a new *Key Vault* instance (with soft delete and purge protection) and create a *new key* within the vault to store your own custom key.

 ```azurecli-interactive
 # Create new resource group in a supported Azure region to store the Azure Disk Encryption Set and Azure KeyVault